-- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The related prospectus supplement will disclose the estimated amount of offering expenses, the offering price and the offering expenses borne by us as a percentage of the offering price. - (3) The related prospectus supplement will disclose the offering price and the total stockholder transaction expenses as a percentage of the offering price. - (4) Estimated annual expenses are based on annualized actual amounts for the period ended December 31, 2004.
-Our management fee is calculated at an annual rate of 2.00% of our gross assets.
-See Management Investment advisory and management agreement and footnote 5 below. - (5) We expect to invest all of the net proceeds from securities registered under the registration statement of which this prospectus is a part within two years or less of the date of the initial registration and may have capital gains and interest income that could result in the payment of an incentive fee to our investment adviser in the first year after completion of this offering.
-However, the incentive fee payable to our investment adviser is based on our performance and will not be paid unless we achieve certain goals.
-As we cannot predict whether we will meet the necessary performance targets, we have assumed a base incentive fee of 0% in this chart as there have been no incentive fees paid through December 31, 2004.
-The incentive fee consists of two parts.
+- (5) The contractual management fee is calculated at an annual rate of 2.00% of our average total assets.
+Estimated annual expenses are based on annualized actual amounts reported for the quarter ended June 30, 2006.
+See Management Investment Advisory and Management Agreement and footnote 6 below. - (6) Assumes that annual incentive fees earned by our investment advisor, Apollo Investment Management, remain consistent with the incentive fees earned by Apollo Investment Management for the quarter ended June 30, 2006.
+Apollo Investment Management earns incentive fees consisting of two parts.
 The first part, which is payable quarterly in arrears, is based on our pre-incentive fee net investment income for the immediately preceding calendar quarter.
 Pre-incentive fee net investment income, expressed as a rate of return on the value of our net assets at the end of the immediately preceding calendar quarter, is compared to the hurdle rate of 1.75% quarterly (7% annualized).
-Our net investment income used to calculate this part of the incentive fee is also included in the amount of our gross assets used to calculate the 2% base management fee (see footnote 4 above).
+Our net investment income used to calculate this part of the incentive fee is also included in the amount of our gross assets used to calculate the 2% base management fee (see footnote 5 above).
 Accordingly, we pay Apollo Investment Management an incentive fee as follows: (1) no incentive fee in any calendar quarter in which our pre-incentive fee net investment income does not exceed the hurdle rate; (2) 100% of our pre-incentive fee net investment income with respect to that portion of such pre-incentive fee net investment income, if any, that exceeds the hurdle rate but is less than 2.1875% in any calendar quarter; and (3) 20% of the amount of our pre-incentive fee net investment income, if any, that exceeds 2.1875% in any calendar quarter.
 These calculations are appropriately pro rated for any period of less than three months and adjusted for any share issuances or repurchases during the relevant quarter.
-The second part of the incentive fee will equal 20% of our realized capital gains for the calendar year, if any, computed net of all realized capital losses and unrealized capital depreciation and is payable in arrears at the end of each calendar year.
-For a more detailed discussion of the calculation of this fee, see Management Investment advisory and management agreement.
+You should be aware that a rise in the general level of interest rates can be expected to lead to higher interest rates applicable to our debt investments.
+Accordingly, an increase in interest rates would make it easier for us to meet or exceed the incentive fee hurdle rate and may result in a substantial increase of the amount of incentive fees payable to our investment adviser with respect to pre-incentive fee net investment income.
+The second part of the incentive fee will equal 20% of our realized capital gains for the calendar year, if any, computed net of all realized capital losses and unrealized capital depreciation (and incorporating unrealized depreciation on a gross investment-by-investment basis) and is payable in arrears at the end of each calendar year.
+For a more detailed discussion of the calculation of this fee, see Management Investment Advisory and Management Agreement.